The operating system is a go-between, between the physical

 c) click on the Processes tab,

-d) select Show processes form all users
+d) select Show processes from all users

 Recall that a program is really